Seldovia remembers

 Buried in Seldovia City Cemetery Plot #114

-It isn’t known for sure if Jenny was born a Moonin, and there is some cause to believe that she had been married to a Romanov before she and Harry and Charles Patterson became partners at the fox farm.
-The 1930 census records list a “Jane Romanoff” born about 1876 as their partner, and she is described as “divorced”.
+She may have been married before she, Harry and Charles Patterson became partners at the fox farm.
+The 1930 census records list a “Jane Romanoff” (because of her step-father) born about 1876 as their partner, and she is described as “divorced”.
 Jenny Leonhardt died in 1936 and is buried in the Seldovia City Cemetery, Plot #114